Some posts contain compensated links. Please read this disclaimer for more info.

 Although it was the site of a small Greek colony in the 3rd or 2nd century BC, Split’s history truly begins in 305 AD when Roman Emperor Diocletian chose it as his retirement location.
 Diocletian’s Palace was constructed, a massive building around which the town—and later city—expanded.
 The medieval Old Town of Split lies adjacent to Diocletian’s Palace, both making up the very heart of the city to this day.

-In Split, you can walk among Roman ruins—people actually literally still live in these nearly-2,000-year-old buildings.
-There’s also a phenomenal waterfront, some excellent museums and a number of fine beaches.
+You can walk among Roman ruins in Split—people actually literally still live in these nearly-2,000-year-old buildings.
+There’s also a phenomenal waterfront, some excellent museums, and several fine beaches.
 Additionally, you have a plethora of day trip destinations to choose from.

 Top Attractions In Split